-There are two sides to a coin, under the circumstances we can look at the negative and complain or appreciate the fact at least we have a home, some food, and we are still surviving as many are suffering more than us.
-On the flip side decide on the things on what can be done with what you have.
+There are two sides to a coin, under the circumstances, we can look at the negative and complain or appreciate the fact that at least we have a home, some food, and we are still surviving, as many are suffering more than us.
+On the flip side, decide on the things that can be done with what you have.

-For the general population being physically active is the key then it boils down to nutrition & rest.
-When you consider elite athletes due to the present situation the tournaments and sporting events are postponed, to counter this you need to eat, train, and sleep in different and individualized way.
+For the majority of people, exercise is essential, followed by proper nutrition & rest.
+When you consider elite athletes, due to the present situation, tournaments and sporting events are postponed.
+To counter this, you need to eat, train, and sleep in different and individualized way.
 Since my main client base cater to athletes & coaches, all athletes need to have individual plans which are monitored, properly programmed; regressed & progressed on daily basis

 WHAT IS SLEEP?

 In simply your body’s natural mechanism for recharging & repairing you physical and mental systems my analogy would be take your mobile phone after day’s work your battery runs down you have 2 options to charge 1st is when the phone is on switched on the other when its completely shutdown.
 2nd option will charge the phone faster and it will aid the phones longevity.